-Last week, I had the opportunity to deep dive into Disruptive Innovation with my fellow International MBA 2020 candidates studying the Global Innovation Management Path of Development (PoD) at EADA.
-It’s a PoD that has challenged our traditional understanding of business principles and consumption and the relationship between a customer and the problem they need solved.
+Last week, I had the opportunity to deep dive into Disruptive Innovation with my fellow International MBA 2020 candidates at EADA.
+It’s a class that has challenged our traditional understanding of business principles and consumption and the relationship between a customer and the problem they need solved.

-The PoD is designed to examine Innovation holistically, covering topics like Design Thinking, Research Methods, Ideation, Co-Creation, Prototyping, and Agile Management.
+The class is designed to examine Innovation holistically, covering topics like Design Thinking, Research Methods, Ideation, Co-Creation, Prototyping, and Agile Management.